 How Do I Get One

 CTR2-Dial is available now!
 Go to the Shop and select the options you want to order.
 You’ll receive an email confirmation when you submit your order.
-I will capture your payment and send you the tracking # when your order is packaged and ready to ship.
+I will capture your payment and send you the registration key for the firmware and the tracking # when your order is packaged and ready to ship.

-For those that want to source their own material, you can buy an M5Dial from Adafruit, Mouser, Digikey, and many others, then purchase a firmware license in my online Shop.
-You can download the latest firmware from this page, or from the CTR2 Group CTR2-Dial Files folder.
+For those that want to build their own, you can buy an M5Dial from Adafruit, Mouser, Digikey, and many others, then purchase a firmware license and encoder or CW paddle interfaces in my online Shop.
+You can download the latest firmware here, or from the CTR2 Group CTR2-Dial Files folder.

 In Conclusion